UAV-Intern-Paras-Aerospace/05-09-2022/README.md

 task was to read temetory data from the flight controller using arduino nano Arduino nano clone has very poor driver support and it is very basic arduino with very small dynamic memoery and only one hardware serial port tried to implement it using software serial, also tried to reduce the computational footprint of the program but nothing worked.
-MAVLink inspector was not showing any Data_request from the arduino
+MAVLink inspector was not showing any Data_request from the arduino After burning the code on the arduino 15 to 20 time arduino got into a bootloop state which commands the bootloader to reboot the Arduino chip very rapidly.

 Tried 3 methods for data request from arduino and mission planner